 - Jan 24, 2014

 Today’s guest post on the LSAT blog is from Kevin, a student in Blueprint LSAT Prep’s online course who earned a 180 LSAT score on the June LSAT.
 This is how he did it.

 My junior year at UC Irvine, I was forced to confront the LSAT, which I dreaded.
 I had always felt that I could do well in school if I put in the effort, but that the LSAT tested some sort of natural intelligence that couldn’t really be improved, regardless of effort.
-That’s why I was devastated when my first practice test score came out to be 152.
+That’s why I was devastated when my first practice exam score came out to be 152 (average LSAT score).
 I knew I had my work cut out for me.